artsy/eigen/docs/getting_started.md

 ### Connecting a device.

 Xcode will prompt you to join a team, then to enable the device for development.
 When If you have to choose a team, choose *Art.sY Inc.*.

+### Reading more

+Learn about what things are architectually [here](https://github.com/artsy/eigen/blob/master/docs/overview.md), then move [to the blog.](http://artsy.github.io/blog/categories/eigen/) for more indepth dicsussions on Eigen.